Persistence of Heterodimensional Cycles: Robust heterodimensional dynamics in finite-parameter families

-In the case $r\geq 3$, it follows from the computations in the proof of this theorem that if we extend $f_\mu$ to any proper, at least two-parameter unfolding $f_\varepsilon$ of $f$, {\em the same family $f_\varepsilon$ will give a proper unfolding for the newly obtained cycles $\Gamma_{j,I}$ and $\Gamma_{j,II}$}.
-Since $f_\varepsilon$ is proper for the cycles $\Gamma_{j,I}$ and $\Gamma_{j,II}$, one can always find the values of $\varepsilon$ for which the value of $\theta$ for these cycles is irrational.
-Hence, applying Theorem \ref{thm:tied}, we obtain the result of Theorem \ref{thm:persis_hdd_2p} when $f_\varepsilon$ is at least $C^3$.
-In the $C^2$-case, the difficulty is that we use, for every parameter value, the coordinates which linearize the action of the local maps $F_{1}$ and $F_{2}$ in the central direction.
+In the $C^2$-case, the reduction of Theorem \ref{thm:persis_hdd_2p} (for type-II cycles) to Theorem \ref{thm:type2_2pfamily} requires a revision of Theorem \ref{thm:tied}, as described in Remark \ref{rem:smoothness6}.
+The difficulty is that we use, for every parameter value, the coordinates which linearize the action of the local maps $F_{1}$ and $F_{2}$ in the central direction.
 It is known that in the $C^2$-case the linearizing coordinate transformation is, in general, not smooth with respect to parameters, so our technique does not allow to compute derivatives with respect to $\varepsilon$ which enter the definition of a proper unfolding.
-Instead, we use continuity arguments to show in the $C^2$-case that, still, for the tied cycles $\Gamma_{j,I}$ and $\Gamma_{j,II}$ the value of $\theta$ can be made irrational and the splitting parameter for these cycles can be pushed, by a small change of $\varepsilon$, inside the intervals described by Theorem \ref{thm:tied}.
-Altogether, this gives us the result of Theorem \ref{thm:persis_hdd_2p} for type-II cycles in the following form.
+Instead, we use continuity arguments to show in the $C^2$-case that, still, for the tied cycles $\Gamma_{j,I}$ and $\Gamma_{j,II}$ the value of $\theta$ can be made irrational and the splitting parameter for these cycles can be pushed, by a small change of $\varepsilon$, inside the open regions described by Remark \ref{rem:smoothness6} -- analogues of intervals $I_j$ described by Theorem \ref{thm:tied}.